 As with any equipment, to obtain complete satisfaction it is advisable to carry out basic, regular maintenance.
-This post will contain useful tips and information to help you get the best out of your investment.
+This post will contain useful tips and information to help you maintain your UPVC products and help you get the best out of your investment.

 - Whilst cleaning your double glazed units it is recommended that you remove any hand jewellry as this will prevent scratches.

 - Any proprietary household cleaner may be used with a soft cloth and it is recommended that heavy external grime be initially removed with a solution of soap and water.